Katalyst99/Algo-in-C/README.md

 ## 21. Common Elements:
 * Finding common elements between arrays is a fundamental problem in computer science and has various real-world applications.
 For example, In networking and distributed systems, where nodes need to communicate and share information.

+## 22. Hash from two arrays:
+* The algorithm is a very useful technique in many real-world applications, especially in web development.
+For example, it can be used to create key-value pairs from form data submitted by users.